New Jersey Route 31: Route description

-Route 31 heads north from US 1 Bus. and US 206 at the Trenton Battle Monument in Trenton, Mercer County on city-maintained two-lane undivided Pennington Road.
-The route passes by residences and some businesses in the northern part of Trenton, crossing County Route 653 (CR 653, Calhoun Street).
-Route 31 enters Ewing Township and becomes state-mantainted at the point where it crosses CR 634 (Parkway Avenue).
+Route 31 heads north from US 1 Bus./US 206 at the Trenton Battle Monument in Trenton, Mercer County, on city-maintained two-lane undivided Pennington Road.
+The route passes by residences and some businesses in the northern part of Trenton, crossing the intersection with Calhoun Street (CR 653).
+Route 31 enters Ewing and becomes state-mantainted at the point where it crosses the intersection with Parkway Avenue (County Route 634 [CR 634]).
 The route continues north through suburban residential areas and passes to the west of The College of New Jersey campus.
-It crosses into Hopewell Township and briefly becomes a four-lane divided highway as it interchanges with I-295.
-Past this interchange, Route 31 continues north as an undivided road through a mix of residences with some businesses, meeting CR 546 and CR 640 at a traffic circle.
+It crosses into Hopewell Township and briefly becomes a four-lane divided highway as it intersects I-295.
+Past this interchange, Route 31 continues north as an undivided road through a mix of residences with some businesses, meeting the intersection with Washington Crossing–Pennington Road/Blackwell Road (CR 546) and Pennington Road (CR 640) at a traffic circle.
 It continues past the circle as a two-lane, undivided road and bypasses Pennington to the west.
-The route briefly skirts into Pennington twice, where it is a divided highway as it crosses over CSX's Trenton Subdivision.
+The route briefly skirts into Pennington twice, where it is a divided highway as it crosses over CSX's Trenton Subdivision railroad line.
 Route 31 enters Pennington again before heading back into Hopewell Township.
-Here, the road meets CR 640 (North Main Street) again, and heads north into farmland and woodland with some homes.
-It eventually turns to the northwest and crosses CR 518 (Lambertville-Hopewell Road).
+Here, the road meets the intersection with North Main Street (CR 640) and heads north into farmland and woodland with some homes.
+It eventually turns to the northwest and crosses the intersection with Lambertville–Hopewell Road (CR 518).

-Upon crossing CR 518, Route 31 enters East Amwell Township, Hunterdon County and continues through rural areas.
-The route eventually forms the border between East Amwell Township and West Amwell Township and intersects CR 579 (Harbourton Road).
-The two routes run concurrent to the northwest, becoming a three-lane road with a center left-turn lane that crosses entirely into East Amwell Township before resuming along the border of East and West Amwell Townships.
-The road becomes a divided highway and crosses entirely into East Amwell Township again before it comes to an interchange with US 202, where CR 579 continues north into Ringoes and Route 31 heads north along US 202, a four-lane, divided highway with intersections featuring jughandle ramps.
+Upon crossing the intersection with Lambertville–Hopewell Road (CR 518), Route 31 enters East Amwell, Hunterdon County, and continues through rural areas.
+The route eventually forms the border between East Amwell and West Amwell and intersects with Harbourton Road (CR 579).
+The two routes run concurrently to the northwest, becoming a three-lane road with a center left-turn lane that crosses entirely into East Amwell before resuming along the border of East and West Amwell townships.
+The road becomes a divided highway and crosses entirely into East Amwell again before it comes to an interchange with US 202, where CR 579 continues north into Ringoes and Route 31 heads north along US 202, a four-lane, divided highway with intersections featuring jughandle ramps.

-US 202 and Route 31 head to the north, coming to an intersection with Old York Road, which heads to the southwest as Route 179 and to the northeast as CR 514.
-Past this intersection, the road forms the border between East Amwell Township to the west and Raritan Township to the east before crossing entirely into Raritan Township.
+US 202/Route 31 heads to the north, coming to an intersection with Old York Road, which heads to the southwest as Route 179 and to the northeast as CR 514.
+Past this intersection, the road forms the border between East Amwell to the west and Raritan Township to the east before crossing entirely into Raritan Township.
 The road continues north through farms, reaching commercial development as it approaches the Flemington area.
 The road widens to six lanes and crosses into Flemington.
 The road comes to the Flemington Circle where US 202 continues to the northeast, Route 12 heads to the west, and Route 31 continues to the north on a five-lane, undivided road.